-Although a large number of studies have been made on asynchronous WBT[1, 2], all of them are based on the client/server model.
+Although a large number of studies have been made on asynchronous WBT[3, 4], all of them are based on the client/server model.
 The client/server systems generally lack scalability and robustness.
 In the recent years, P2P research has grown exponentially.
-Although the current P2P systems are famous for file sharing, and the consequent legal problems, P2P systems are gradually proving to be a very promising area of research because they have potential for offering a decentralised, self-sustained, scalable, fault tolerant and symmetric network of computers providing an effective balancing of storage and bandwidth resources.
+Although the current P2P systems are famous for its file sharing ability, and the consequent legal problems, P2P systems are gradually proving to be a very promising area of research.

+Because they have potential for offering a decentralized, self-sustained, scalable, fault tolerant and symmetric network of computers providing an effective balancing of storage and bandwidth resources.